dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 <div class="ribbon"><img alt="Certified organic content, no AI used" src="/img/stamp.svg" title="I'm perfectly able to add my own em dashes, thank you very much!" width="120px" height="120px"></div>

-## Where We Left Of
+## Where We Left Off

 In [part 1 of this tutorial](../learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/), we ended up with a couple modules that got us to this:

-![A screen recording of the board with the player walking around randomly also over Blocks and StaticBlocks and erasing them as we leave their tile.](../learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/assets/moving.svg)
+![A screen recording of the board with the player walking around randomly including over Blocks and StaticBlocks and erasing them as they walk over the tiles.](../learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/assets/moving.svg)

 ```console
 .